-OCR Psychology G543Watch
+OCR Psychology G543Watch this thread

 I think for section A you need to know everything since they can ask you about anything from background to sample, results, conclusions, iv/dv etc.